Stochastic Maximum Principle for Optimal Control ofPartial Differential Equations Driven by White Noise: Introduction

-Our goal in this paper is to give a necessary condition for an optimal control.
-Such necessary condition called stochastic maximum principle (SMP) is extensively studied in finite dimensional case, see the seminar paper by Peng \cite{Pe} which gives the general SMP.
-Concerning the infinite dimensional case, to our best knowledge, only the SMP for the state equation driven by trace-class noise is established, see \cite{Be, HuPe2, FuHuTe}.
+Our goal in this paper is to give a necessary condition for existence of an optimal control.
+This condition, called stochastic maximum principle (SMP) in the sense of Pontryagin, was extensively studied in the finite dimensional case, especially after the seminal paper by Peng \cite{Pe} which gives a very general form of the SMP.
+There is at present a great interest in generalizations to the infinite dimensional case, that was started in \cite{Be}, with particular emphasis on the application to optimal control of stochastic partial differential equations (SPDEs): see \cite{DuMe}, \cite{DuMe2}, \cite{FuHuTe}, \cite{Gu}, \cite{HuPe2}, \cite{LuZh}, \cite{OkSuZh}, \cite{TaLi}, \cite{Zh}.
+The main limitation of the present state of the art is perhaps that known results only deal with the case when the Wiener process driving the equation is finite-dimensional or has a trace-class covariance operator whereas, to our best knowledge, there is no result for a cylindrical Wiener process $W$.

-Hence in this paper, we will establish SMP for SPDEs driven by white noise (i.e. cylindrical Wiener process).
-On the other hand, we suppose in this paper that the control domain is convex, which allows us to apply convex perturbation instead of spike pertubation.
+In this paper our purpose is to establish the SMP for an evolution equation driven by a cylindrical Wiener process, in a form suitable for direct application to controlled SPDEs driven by white noise.
+On the other hand, we will suppose in this paper that the control domain $\mathcal {U}$ is convex, which allows us to apply convex perturbation arguments instead of spike variation in the deduction of the necessary optimality condition.
+Our main result is as follows: under suitable conditions, in particular differentiability conditions on $F,G,L,\Phi$, any optimal control $\bar u$ and the corresponding trajectory $\bar X$ must satisfy the SMP inequality

-This paper is organized as follows: we introduce our control problem in the next section.
-In Section 3, we apply the convex perturbation, the first-order variation equation and the dual equation.
-Particular attention will be paid to the regularity of the adjoint process.
-And the last section is devoted to the SMP and an example will be given.